 - VLC window closed, but the background process remains and you cannot open a new VLC window.

-Solutions to VLC not Playing HEVC problems
+Part 2.
+How to Solve VLC not Playing HEVC Problems?

+First thing first.
 If playing 4K/8K HEVC using VLC is too heavy for your computer, and you don't want to upgrade the hardware for your budget, you can downgrade HEVC videos from a higher resolution like 4K/8K to HD 1080P, or convert the HEVC files to H.264 for easier playback in VLC without stutters or freezes.
-What you need is an HEVC converter with high performance and high output quality.
+What you need is an HEVC video converter with high performance and high output quality.

 No matter you have an Intel, AMD, or Nvidia graphic card, you can enjoy high performance with WinX HD Video Converter Deluxe.
-It takes advantage of Intel QSV, AMD, and Nvidia Nvenc/Cuda hardware acceleration to convert HEVC to H.265/H.264, MP4, other formats at a fast speed, even you're running on a lower-configuration computer.
+It takes advantage of Intel QSV, AMD, and Nvidia Nvenc/Cuda hardware acceleration to convert HEVC to MP4, H.265/H.264, other formats at a fast speed, even you're running on a lower-configuration computer.
 It provides options to downscale 4K/8K HEVC to 4K, 2K, or SD MP4 videos.
 You can also convert HEVC videos to other less CPU-intensive formats for VLC Media Player.

 WinX HD Video Converter Deluxe well balances the converting speed, output quality, and file size.
-Don't worry about the quality or size of the HEVC converted videos.
+Don't worry about the quality or size of the converted HEVC videos.

-Step 1: Download the HEVC video converter and run it.
-Then click + Video to import the HEVC videos that won't play on VLC.
+Step 1: Download WinX HD Video Converter Deluxe, install and run it on your PC.
+Then click "+ Video" to import the HEVC video that won't play on VLC.